gvergnaud/ts-pattern/README.md

 create a reducer function, we could make a switch on the event's type, but generally an event only makes sense if we are in a certain state.

-To avoid unwanted state changes that could lead to bugs, we pattern match on both the current state and the event and return a new state.
+To avoid unwanted state changes that could lead to bugs, **we pattern match on both the state and the event** and return a new state.

 I use the word `event` but you can replace it with `action` if you are used to Redux's terminology.